 Manufacturing organizations are frequently asked to predict the unpredictable.
 When attempting to forecast and make plans for predictable business growth, it is more important than ever that data and insight are not restricted to departmental silos.
 Data insights must be accessible across functions to increase communication, surface deeper insights, and make smarter decisions.

 The manufacturing industry faces challenges in collecting and analyzing large data sets to achieve higher operational efficiencies, service, and support levels.
 Modern manufacturing is evolving quickly and deploying emerging technologies as old business systems no longer supply decision-makers with need-to-know information.
-Here are four ways supply chain can be revolutionized with data and analytics.
+Here are four ways how analytics in supply chain can revolutionize manufacturing industry.

 1. Improve Production and Plant Performance with Self-Service Analytics